nayanisateesh/FDP-WE/README.md

 # FDP-WE

-this is a demo programs for CRUD Operations on MONGO-DB
+these are demo programs to demonstrate CRUD Operations on MONGO-DB